Kearlay/research/README.md

 TensorFlow and Keras implementation of Zhang et al(2018), "EEG-based Intention Recognition from Spatio-Temporal Representations via Cascade and Parallel Convolutional Recurrent Neural Networks" for EEG motar imagery classification on PhysioNet data (https://www.physionet.org/pn4/eegmmidb/).
 Stacked CNN and RNN were applied on time-distributed sliding windows of raw EEG data.

 ### Columbia Data Science Institute (DSI) Conference
+### This is a seperate project.
+Our lab is planning finalize the paper soon.
+Its source code will be updated after the paper is published.

 ![Poster](https://github.com/Kearlay/research/blob/master/conference0928.png?raw=true)